miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 -   Production queues

 1) Some facilities will provide you with a production queue when clicked on, such as the workshop or forge.
-Here you can command production of weapons, armour, jewelry, potions and some other things.
+Here you can command production of weapons, armour, jewellery, potions and some other things.
 It will cost resources, but your creatures are generally happy to produce these if they have the skills.
 With the proper facilities, you can reliably produce gear better than that available to most enemy factions.

 -   Looting